okhalaf123/bikeshare-user-behavior-analytics/README.md

   <img src="images/monthly_usage.jpeg" width="550"><br>
 </p>

-- Monthly variation in commuter share is low (Austin: 4.21, LA: 3.42), meaning commuting patterns do not change much across months.
+- Monthly variation in commuter share is lower but commuting patterns do change across months similar to leisure trips.
 - Leisure trips fluctuate more, increasing in warmer months and decreasing in colder months.

-This shows commuting is consistent year-round, while leisure is influenced by season and external conditions.
+Commuting shows smaller fluctuations year-round, but both leisure and commuting is influenced by season and external conditions.

 ---